Exploring Public Health Implications of Data Centers

 The Burgeoning Data Centers

-Large data centers consume significant amounts of energy.
+Unsurprisingly, large data centers consume significant amounts of energy.
 The International Energy Agency estimated that these centers consumed approximately 415 terawatt-hours (TWh), equivalent to 1.5% of global electricity consumption in 2024.
 By 2030, electricity demand is projected to double to approximately 945 TWh.

 Risks of Air Pollution

 Given the extensive resource demands, the proliferation of the centers has been under the spotlight for its environmental impacts.
-Despite the growing share of renewable energy, coal still accounts for the largest share (30%) of the global electricity supply usedto meet data center demand.
+Despite the growing share of renewable energy, coal still accounts for the largest share (30%) of the global electricity supply used to meet data center demand.
 In the United States, which hosts the largest number of data centers globally, surging demand may delay the clean energy transition.

 Consequently, these impacts are also increasingly linked to public health risks.
 For one, a data center can cause substantial air degradation across its lifecycle, from manufacturing to operation.
 This includes PM 2.5, sulfur dioxide, and nitrogen oxide emissions, which are key air pollutants detrimental to human health.

 A study by UC Riverside and Caltech scientists estimates that total scope-1 and scope-2 pollutants of data centers in the U.S could cause 600,000 asthma symptom cases and 1,300 premature deaths in 2028.
-Pollutants are emitted by on-site diesel generators and power plants that supply electricity, both of which are essential infrastructure for keeping the centers operating continuously.
+Pollutants are emitted by on-site diesel generators and power plants that supply electricity, both of which are essential infrastructures for keeping the centers operating continuously.

-These risks disproportionately affect communities in low-income areas, whose health costs can amount to 200 times more than those of other households.
+Moreover, these risks disproportionately affect communities in low-income areas, whose health costs can amount to 200 times more than those of other households.

 Water and Noise: Other Possible Issues

-Furthermore, the centers use massive amounts of water for their cooling system.
+Furthermore, the centers use massive amounts of water for their cooling systems.
 Estimation shows that a 1 megawatt (MW) data center can use up to 25.5 million liters of water per year for cooling alone.
 This equals the daily water consumption of around 300,000 people.

 Then, there is the issue of noise pollution.
 The previously mentioned generators and cooling systems contribute to noise pollution, which, at certain levels, can be harmful to hearing.